Forecast today: Snow grains

 Please note that two Reps reps are in resort at the same, time, accommodating for the large community we have in Zermatt – you may notice only one Rep listed for certain periods below, as we wait to confirm the second Rep for these slots.

-Our Reps will be in resort between 14 December 2024 and 4 April 2025, skiing six days a week – Reps’ day off/changeover day is Saturday in this resort.
+Our Reps will be in resort between 13 December 2025 and 3 April 2026, skiing six days a week – Reps’ day off/changeover day is Saturday in this resort.
 Log your upcoming trip to Zermatt now via the “My Trips” function on the Ski Club App to let your Rep know when you’ll be in resort.
 View contact details, meeting times & points, and social hour details now.

 I began skiing at school in Australia.
-I qualified as a BASI instructor in 2011 and a SCBB rep in 2015.
+I qualified as a BASI instructor in 2011 and a SCGB rep in 2015.
 I have skied extensively throughout France, Italy, Switzerland, Austria and North America, along with dozens of Japanese resorts.
 I love seeing the whiteness of the snow against the blue sky and the green trees and spreading the fun of being outdoors in that rugged environment.
 In my other time I am a surfer and ocean swimmer.
 I have also worked as a Consultant Physician in Infectious Diseases and Gastroenterology.
 I live in Perth, Australia.

 Skiing has been my passion since being introduced to the sport in Andermatt at the age of 3.
 I have been a Ski Club "rep" since the 70's skiing in so many different places both as a Freshtracks and a resort rep. I love skiing off-piste when I can but just being on snow with others who enjoy the mountains, preferably in the sun, is fine by me.
 After skiing I head back to a fairly busy retired life on the Isle of Arran